ohfrak/personal_website/README.md

-# Hi I'm Tyler and this if for my personal website and resume
+# Hi I'm Tyler and this is for my personal website and resume